Chemistry BS / Chemistry MS

 Application Process

 Students need to formally apply to the accelerated chemistry program.
-Applications are available in the Office of Graduate Admissions or in the College of Arts and Sciences advisor's office.
-Applications must be accompanied by a plan of study prepared in consultation with the undergraduate and graduate advisor in the department, and must be officially approved by both the department head and the dean.
+Applications must include a plan of study prepared in consultation with the undergraduate and graduate advisors in the department.
+The application is then submitted through the student's academic advisor.

 Additional Information